Ensure that at least one global load balancing pool exists in the configuration

-With this option enabled, the system responds faster to IPv6 requests for which it does
+With this option enabled, the system responds faster to requests for which it does not

-In the IPv6 NoError TTL field, type the number of seconds that the
+In the NoError TTL field, type the number of seconds that the local

-local DNS servers consider the IPv6 NoError response to be valid.
-When you set this value, you
+DNS servers consider the NoError response to be valid.
+When you set this value, you must enable

 The system evaluates the pools based on the wide IP load balancing method